Broward College Proud | Points of Pride 2014

-- Broward College is ranked among the top 10 community colleges in the nation by the Washington D.C.-based Aspen Institute.
+- Broward College is one of the top 10 community colleges in the nation according to the Washington D.C.-based Aspen Institute.

 - The annual economic impact of Broward College is $1 billion.
 A student may see a return in future earnings of up to $6.20 for every dollar he or she spends on a Broward College degree.

 - Broward College ranks fifth nationally among four-year institutions in awarding associate degrees, according to Community College Week.
 Broward College is ranked third in the U.S. in awarding associate degrees to minority students overall — fourth in African American graduates and sixth in Hispanic degree-holders.